(Foodborne Disease; Foodborne Infection)

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-If you have some of the food that you think made you sick, you may be asked to bring it in to be tested.
+You will be asked about the foods and drinks you have had.
+You may also be asked to bring them in for testing.

 - Blood tests

 Some causes will need to be treated.
 For example, botulism needs to be treated with an antitoxin.
 Bacterial food poisoning needs to be treated with antibiotics.

 Most people get better in 12 to 48 hours.
 Self-care choices are: